-HEALTH SCIENCE EDUCATION - Course # C14H14 1 Credit: 9th, 10th prepare students to pursue careers in the fields of biotechnology research, therapeutics, health informatics, diagnostics, and support services.
+HEALTH SCIENCE EDUCATION - Course # C14H14 1 Credit: 9th, 10th

+Health Science Education is an introductory course designed to prepare students to pursue careers in the fields of biotechnology research, therapeutics, health informatics, diagnostics, and support services.
 Upon completion of this course, a proficient student will be able to identify careers in these fields, compare and contrast the features of healthcare systems, explain the legal and ethical ramifications of the healthcare setting, and begin to perform foundational healthcare skills.
 This course will serve as a strong foundation for all of the Health Science programs of study.